bgebhardt/osx_bin/setup/karabiner/README.md

 * Ctrl+Y to paste (i.e. "yank" or "command-v")
 * Option-F, Option-B - Forward and Backward a word using option-right and option-left arrow
 * Forward Kill Word using two keys: option+shift+right arrow; command+x to cut

+# Apps to exclude

+Unfortunately in each keybinding you have to add a connection to exclude apps which results in a lot of repetition.

+These apps I've added exclusion rules for.
+I'm sure I'll find more

+* "^org\\.gnu\\.Emacs$",
+* "^com\\.apple\\.TextEdit$"

+# Example Keybinding

 Here's an example complex modification for an Emacs keybinding.